 - Then revealed the answer (“Hey Jude”)

-The findings: when the participants became curious, the areas of the brain that anticipate rewards lit up.
-These areas are related to dopamine and what Gruber calls the “wanting system.”
+The findings: when the participants became curious, the areas of the brain the produce dopamine became active.
+Dopamine is related to curiosity.

 Dopamine and Curiosity

 You’ve probably heard of dopamine.
 Perhaps that it’s a “pleasure chemical”.
 But it’s a bit more nuanced than that.
 Dopamine is all about the anticipation of reward, not the reward itself.
-In this experiment, it’s released as the participant anticipates learning new information, not when the information is actually given.
+In this experiment, dopamine is released as the participant anticipates learning new information – not when the information is actually given.

 You’ve experienced the pleasure of anticipation when you’ve:

-- felt the excitement of standing in line for a ride or a movie
+- felt the excitement of getting to the front of a line for a ride at an amusement park

-- saw your waiter walking towards you with that delicious meal you maybe shouldn’t have ordered
+- saw your waiter walking towards you with your delicious meal (“Oh, it’s coming!”)

 Curiosity Improves Learning